 Intellectual property rights

-- Industrial property, which includes inventions (patents), trademarks, industrial designs, and geographic indications of source.
+- Industrial property for inventions, trademarks, industrial designs, and geographic indications of source.

-- Copyright, which includes literary and artistic works.
+- Copyright for written work such as literary and artistic works.

-Symbols are often used to indicate the type of protection.
+Symbols often represent the type of protection.
 Dutch law offers various options to protect inventions and innovations.

 |Copyright||Copyright law||For works of literature, art and science|